lsst-dm/dm_dev_guide/stack/building-with-pip.rst

         "importlib_resources",
     ]
     dynamic = ["version"]
-    requires-python = ">=3.10.0"
+    requires-python = ">=3.11.0"

-The Rubin DM convention is that science pipelines packages that are to be distributed on `PyPI`_ should include the ``lsst-`` prefix in the name.
+The Rubin DM convention is that Science Pipelines packages that are to be distributed on `PyPI`_ should include the ``lsst-`` prefix in the name.
 This differs from the EUPS naming convention where the ``lsst`` is implicit.
 For example, the ``daf_butler`` EUPS package has a python distribution name of ``lsst-daf-butler``.
 Middleware packages use a dual license for distribution, with the `PyPI`_ package declaring the BSD 3-clause license.
-Most science pipelines packages use the GPLv3 license and for those packages the ``pyproject.toml`` should use:
+Most Science Pipelines packages use the GPLv3 license and for those packages the ``pyproject.toml`` should use:

 .. code-block:: toml